ankitgtron/Self-Projects/Amazon Fine Food Reviews Analysis/README.md

 Given a review, determine whether the review is positive (Rating of 4 or 5) or negative (rating of 1 or 2).

-------------*------------------*----------------------------*-------------------------------*----------------------------------*--------------------------
-Key Points:=

-1) Loading the data using .csv file and SQLite Database

-2) Data Cleaning: Deduplication

-3) Text Processing

-    a)Begin by removing the html tags

-    b) Remove any punctuations or limited set of special characters like , or . or # etc.

-    c)Check if the word is made up of english letters and is not alpha-numeric

-    d )Check to see if the length of the word is greater than 2 (as it was researched that there is no adjective in 2-letters)

-    e) Convert the word to lowercase

-    f)Remove Stopwords

-    g)Finally Snowball Stemming the word (it was obsereved to be better than Porter Stemming)

-  4) Analysed Bag of Words, TF-IDF, Word2Vec techniques and Converted text into vectors using Avg-W2V, TFIDF-W2V, TFIDF wighted W2V.

-  5) Applyed TNSE on Text BOW vectors, Text TFIDF vectors, Text Avg W2V vectors, Text TFIDF weighted W2V vectors.